 If this is not fast enough, there are design methods that can improve the performance.
 Let us assume a -70 device.
 The easiest and safest method is to increase the clock delay on the receiving LCA, thus reducing the apparent input set-up time.
-Changing to a direct input (instead of TCLKIN) adds 4 ns to the clock delay, thus subtracts at least 3 ns from the input set-up time, reducing it to 30 ns (worst case), i.e., max 33.3 MHz.
+Changing to a direct input (instead of TCLKIN) adds 4 ns to the clock delay, thus subtracts at least 3 ns from the input set-up time.